Expressions

 CASE

-expression has two forms.
-The 'simple' form searches each value expression from top to bottom until it finds one that equals expression:
+The simple form searches each value expression from top to bottom until it finds one that equals the input expression:

 SELECT name,